markjaquith/i-make-plugins/readme.txt

 = Why isn't my plugin pulling information from the repository? =

-Its page "slug" much match the "slug" of the plugin in the repository.
+Its page "slug" must match the "slug" of the plugin in the repository.
 That is how the match is made.

 = I've updated my plugin's `readme.txt` file.
 Why aren't the changes showing? =